In The Moment

 COLLECTING “ELEVATED” MOMENTS”

-Some favourites moments generated by previous workshop participants:
+Favourites moments generated by previous workshop participants:

 • Sliding into bed with fresh sheets (esp. if they’ve just been hung outside)